scolapicchioni/blazor/Lab05/readme.md

 - On the `Solution Explorer`, right click you solution, then select `Add` -> `New Project`.
 - Select `Class Library`.
 Click `Next`
 - In the  `Project Name` field, type `PhotoSharingApplication.Backend.Infrastructure`
-- Make sure to select the latest .NET Core version (6.0 Preview) and click `Create`
+- Make sure to select the latest .NET Core version (6.0) and click `Create`
 - On the `Solution Explorer`, right click on the `Dependencies` folder of the `PhotoSharingApplication.Backend.Infrastructure` project
 - Select `Add Project Reference`
 - Check the checkbox next to `PhotoSharingApplication.Shared.Core`
 - Click `Ok`

 - Add the following NuGet packages (make sure to install the latest prerelease version):
-    - `Microsoft.EntityFrameworkCore`
     - `Microsoft.EntityFrameworkCore.SqlServer`
     - `Microsoft.EntityFrameworkCore.Tools`
-    - `Microsoft.EntityFrameworkCore.Design`

 ### The DbContext